The O'Rahilly: Early life

-The Irish Volunteers
+Irish Volunteers

 O'Rahilly was not party to the plans for the Easter Rising, nor was he a member of the Irish Republican Brotherhood (IRB), but he was one of the main people who trained the Irish Volunteers for the coming fight.
 The planners of the Rising went to great lengths to prevent those leaders of the Volunteers who were opposed to unprovoked, unilateral action from learning that a rising was imminent, including its Chief-of-Staff Eoin MacNeill, Bulmer Hobson, and O'Rahilly.
 When Hobson discovered that an insurrection was planned, he was kidnapped by the Military Council leadership.

 Learning this, O'Rahilly went to Patrick Pearse's school, Scoil Éanna, on Good Friday.
 He barged into Pearse's study, brandishing his revolver as he announced "Whoever kidnaps me will have to be a quicker shot!"
 Pearse calmed O'Rahilly, assuring him that Hobson was unharmed, and would be released after the Rising began.
 O'Rahilly took instructions from MacNeill and spent the night driving throughout the country, informing Volunteer leaders in Cork, Kerry, Tipperary, and Limerick that they were not to mobilise their forces for planned manoeuvres on Sunday.